iiab/iiab/scripts/iiab-diagnostics.README.md

    ( All diagnostics will be bundled up into a single human-readable file, placed in: /etc/iiab/diag/ )

-2. Make sure you're online, and upload the new file using the ``pastebinit`` command:
+2. Make sure you're online, as you will be prompted to auto-publish your newly-compiled diagnostics file to a web pastebin.

+   Or, you can later/manually upload it using the ``pastebinit`` command:

    ```
    pastebinit < /etc/iiab/diag/NEW-FILE-NAME
    ```

-   This will generate an actual web link (URL).
+   Either way, this will generate an actual web link (URL).

 3. Post this link (URL) to a "New issue" at https://github.com/iiab/iiab/issues